algorithmica-org/algorithmica/content/english/hpc/number-theory/cryptography.md

 When doing actual communication, people first exchange their public keys (in any, possibly unsecure way) and then use it to encrypt messages.

-This is what web browsers do when establishing connection "https".
+This is what web browsers do when establishing connection "https."
 You can also do it by hand with GPG.

 ### Man-in-the-middle

 There is an issue when establishing initial communication that the attacker could replace it and control the communication.

 Between your browser and a bank.
-"Hey this is a message from a bank".
+"Hey this is a message from a bank."

 Trust networks.
 E. g. everyone can trust Google or whoever makes the device or operating system.